openshift/console/README.md

 ```
 yarn install
 ```
-You must run this command once, and every time the dependencies change. `node_modules` are not commited to git.
+You must run this command once, and every time the dependencies change. `node_modules` are not committed to git.

 #### Interactive Development